 I graduated college in four years (is that almost unheard of nowadays??) with a Bachelor of Arts degree.
-Four months later, I accepted an entry level customer service position at a modest salary.
+I accepted an entry-level customer service position four months later at a modest salary.

 And these loans would be entirely my own to handle.

 There was to be no help from anyone else in my life.
-I couldn’t move back home and live rent free while I got my bearings.
-I didn’t have a relative to help with payments if I ever came up short.
+I couldn’t move back home and live rent-free while I got my bearings.
+I didn’t have a relative to help with payments if I came up short.

 This was reality.

 I had a steady job with a promising career progression.
-Just like the good little “straight A student” I always had been, I was playing entirely by the book.
+But, just like the good little “straight-A student” I always had been, I was playing entirely by the book.

 And I assumed that’s the way the rest of my life would play out.
 The expected progression of things — build a career, meet someone special, buy a house, build a family, and everything else tied up with a neat little bow.

-My issues with debt started way after I was a struggling college student, or a young professional just stepping out.
+My debt issues started after I was a struggling college student or a young professional just stepping out.
 I was a bonafide, full-fledged adult when debt came around and bit me in the rear.

 There’s another challenge lurking right around the corner.